National Institute on Media and the Family: Violence and video games

 In late 2003 Walsh proposed the coining of a neologism to fill what he sees is a gap in English vocabulary: killographic, to be defined as the "graphic depiction of brutal violence."
 This is intended as an analogy to "pornographic", which he defines as the "graphic depiction of sexual acts".
-This term has been the subject of considerable public debate.
+This term has been the subject of public debate.
 Doug Lowenstein, head of the Entertainment Software Association, described it as a "clever phrase", but noted that the average age of video gamers is 28, and that "as adults they should be allowed to pick their entertainment."